hadcomfort/hadcomfort.github.io/advisor/ineligible_vow_discharge_type.md

 ---
 layout: default
-title: Own Service (VOW Act): Ineligible - Discharge Not Expected to be Honorable
+title: "Own Service (VOW Act): Ineligible - Discharge Not Expected to be Honorable"
 ---

 ## Own Service (VOW Act): Ineligible - Discharge Not Expected to be Honorable